ORVANA ANNOUNCES RESTART OF PRODUCTION AT OROVALLE, SPAIN

 Last of Spain's striking truck drivers agreed on Saturday to suspend the stoppage

-TORONTO, April 4, 2022 /PRNewswire/ - Orvana Minerals Corp.
+TORONTO, April 4, 2022 /CNW/ - Orvana Minerals Corp.
 ORV (the "Company" or "Orvana") announces that it has restarted operations and production at its Orovalle Operation in Spain.

 The nationwide transport strike that started on March 14, 2022 was suspended on Saturday, April 2, 2022.
 Supply chains are being progressively reactivated, after three weeks of disruption due to the nationwide strike.
 The Company has received the required materials to restart operations, and continues to investigate any and all options at its disposal to access to the materials required on a timely manner.